Psitrum: An Open Source Simulator for Universal Quantum Computers: Introduction

 A universal simulator of quantum circuits can be implemented based on David Deutsch model for a Quantum Turing Machine (QTM) \cite{In19}, which provides a simple model that captures all the power of quantum computation.
 Therefore, any quantum algorithm can be expressed formally as a particular QTM.
 The practical equivalent model is a quantum circuit defined as a quantum algorithm implemented on a gate-model based quantum computer with special logic gates.
 In such circuits, only matrix multiplication and tensor products are the advanced mathematical operations that are used.
 QTM can be related to classical and probabilistic Turing machines in a framework based on transition matrices.
 As shown by Lance Fortnow \cite{In20}, a matrix can be specified whose product with the matrix representing a classical or probabilistic machine provides the quantum probability matrix describing the quantum circuit.

 Most of the existing quantum computers are still noisy and located in research labs \cite{In21}.
 In addition, the hardware and maintenance of such systems are expensive and not optimized yet \cite{In22}.
 Hence, only limited public access to these computers is available.
 On the other hand, quantum computer (QC) simulators can be useful to overcome such problems.
 A QC simulator is a software program which imitates the functionality of a quantum computer using classical hardware \cite{In23}, which allows to design, run and test quantum algorithms.
 There are many QC simulators available to the public \cite{In24}.
 They differ in purpose, language, size, complexity, performance and technical-based type (e.g. toolkits) \cite{In25}.
 Companies working in this field (e.g. IBM, Microsoft, Rigetti, Google, and ETH Zurich) are creating full-stack libraries for universal quantum computers with useful simulation tools \cite{In25, In26, In27}.
-Most of these tools are not software, but software development kits (SDKs) or frameworks, including Qiskit \cite{In28}, Q\# \cite{In29}, ProjectQ \cite{In30} and Cirq \cite{In31}.
-Other simulators focus in enhancing some aspects, such as QiPSTER from Intel \cite{In32} that takes maximum advantage of multi-core and multi-nodes architectures, and QuEST from Oxford \cite{In33} which is a multithreaded, distributed and GPU-accelerated.
+Most of these tools are not software, but software development kits (SDKs) or frameworks, including Qiskit \cite{In28}, LIQUi$\ket{}$ \cite{In29}, ProjectQ \cite{In30}, Cirq \cite{In31}, QX \cite{In31b} and Quantumsim simulator \cite{In31c}.
+Other simulators focus in enhancing some aspects, such as qHiPSTER from Intel \cite{In32} that takes maximum advantage of multi-core and multi-nodes architectures, and QuEST from Oxford \cite{In33} which is a multithreaded, distributed and GPU-accelerated.
 There are few software that allow the user to graphically design a quantum circuit and test it without writing a programming code and most of them are web-based, such as IBM Quantum \cite{In34} and Quirk \cite{In35}.
-There is no local-server based universal QC simulator with simple and accessible user interface.